Phonetic word: French language

 Examples of phrases that consist of two three-syllable phonetic words: "ces enfants sont petits"; "il est bon en français"; "vous avez entendu?"

 Mots phonétiques can have secondary accents.
 However the syllable preceding the main accent completely loses its accent.
-Also, accents tend to alternate, i.e., there will be a sequence of unaccented sylables, rather than a sequence of accented syllables.
+Also, accents tend to alternate, i.e., there will be a sequence of unaccented syllables, rather than a sequence of accented syllables.
 This principle is called "accent clash avoidance."
 According to this principle, if an utterance is grammatically split into, e.g., two mots phonétiques, then if the second one is monosyllable, the two are pronounced as one mot phonétique.

 Mots phonétiques should be distinguished from rhythmic groups (groupes rythmiques).